FastComments/fastcomments-blog/src/content/(4-13-2020) Setting up SSO With FastComments.md

 ### How do I get it?

-All account types - from the $4.99/mo plan to the $350/mo plan - gets access to SSO as well as support.
+All account types - from the $4.99/mo plan to the $350/mo plan - get access to SSO as well as support.

 #### WordPress Users